 Unfortunately, the lack of understanding of what is Phishing-as-a-Service/What is PhaaS and how it works has presented businesses with yet another challenge.
 It’s only going to grow worse for companies as cybercriminals find more and more creative ways to acquire the phishing tools they require.
 However, such phishing attempts will fail if the target uses common sense and is equipped with the knowledge necessary to defend themselves.

-We hope this post will help you learn about what Is Phishing-as-a-Service (PhaaS)? how to be protected from PhaaS attacks.
+We hope this post would help you learn about what Is Phishing-as-a-Service (PhaaS)? how to be protected from PhaaS attacks.
 Thanks for reading this post.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.